 You can use posting policies in the Gradebook to manage assignment grade visibility for students.
 Posted grades are visible to students in your course.
 Hidden grades are visible to you in the course gradebook, but students cannot see them.

 Posting policies can be set for an entire course and/or individual assignments.
 Assignment-level posting policies will override the course-level posting policy for that assignment.
-When a posting policy is set to automatic, grades are manually posted to students when they are entered.
+When a posting policy is set to automatic, grades are automatically posted to students when they are entered.
 When a posting policy is set to manual, grades must be manually posted to students using the Post grades option before they can be viewed.

 Posted grades can also be hidden using the Hide grades option.
 The Hide grades option only hides grades that are currently visible to students.
 In order to ensure all future assignment grades are hidden, you will need to use a manual posting policy for the assignment or course.

-Note: It is recommended that you set course and assignment posting policies before entering grades.
+- It is recommended that you set course and assignment posting policies before entering grades.

 This flowchart outlines how posting policies work for instructors in their courses.
 You should select a course posting policy based on your general grade posting preference.
 You can then set posting policies for individual assignments as needed.